+Neuroinflammatory cytokine expression in UCMS.
 We also have preliminary data demonstrating alterations in neuroinflammation following exposure to shock and reminders, a rat model for PTSD, and following UCMS.
 Exposure to UCMS increased the expression of TNF-α in the CA1 and ventral subiculum (VS) and this increase was restored by chronic CBD administration to adult males (Figure 2a, b).
 Following exposure to shock and reminders model of PTSD, rats demonstrated increased IL-1β in the PFC (Figure 2c).
+Exposure to cannabis during the prenatal period could have long-term effects on the normal trajectory of cellular processing and neurocircuitry critical for forming behavior, representing a risk factor for the onset of neurodevelopmental and neuropsychiatric disorders [6].